intel/QAT_Engine/README.md

 The files are grouped by acceleration device, please choose the files appropriate to your acceleration device only.
-If building to link against the Upstream Intel&reg; QAT userspace shared library then you should use the files in `dh895xcc_upstream`, or `c6xx`.
+If building to link against the Intel&reg; QAT HW Version 1.7 userspace shared library then you should use the files in `dh895xcc_upstream`, or `c6xx`.

 The files are also split into `multi_process_optimized` and